dpwdec/cv/README.md

 #### "Details oriented with business experience"
 In addition to my artistic work I have run a business for the last five years tutoring and proofreading for international students:

-- Proofread for leading academics and science journals most notably the International Journal of Ther- mophysics.
+- Proofread for leading academics and science journals most notably the International Journal of Thermophysics.
-- I frequently proofed documents in the range of 10-20 thousand words within a 24 hour turn around period
+- Frequently proofed documents in the range of 10-20 thousand words within a 24 hour turn around period.
-- I was extremely efficient with my time and oriented towards details so that I could deliver the work to my clients on a deadline at high level of quality, a skill I believe is strongly transferable to coding and debugging, where the difference between a single comma or period can change the entire outcome of a piece of work.
 - I ensured that over 90% of my clients made a gain of at least two grade boundaries between assignments while working with me.
+- Extremely efficient with time and oriented towards details so that I could deliver the work to my clients on a deadline at high level of quality, a skill I believe is strongly transferable to coding and debugging, where the difference between a single comma or period can change the entire outcome of a piece of work.

  <h2 id="Education" align="center">Education</h2>